General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

 Common Law or Community PropertyGeorgia is a common law property state.

 CapacityThe testator of a valid will must be at least 14 years of age and be of sound mind at the time of the drafting.
 Sec.
 53-4-10.
 An insane or monomaniac may establish a will but only during a lucid moment.
 Sec.
 53-4-11.

 DraftingA will must be in writing and signed by the testator/testatrix.
 The will must be signed by two witnesses in the presence of the testator/testatrix.
 Sec.
 53-4-20.
 The will must be signed by two witnesses in the presence of the testator/testatrix.

 No particular form is necessary to constitute a will.
-To determine whether an instrument is a will, the test is the intention of the maker in light of the surrounding circumstances.
-If the intention of the document is to provide another party with an interest in some property only at the time of the maker's death, the instrument is a will.
-However, if the intention is to make a present interest, though the possession is postponed until after death, the instrument is not a will.
+To determine whether an instrument is a will, the test is the intention of the maker to be gathered from the whole instrument, read in light of the surrounding circumstances.
+If the intention is to convey a present interest, though the possession is postponed until after death, the instrument is not a will.
+If the intention is to convey an interest accruing and having effect only at death, the instrument is a will.
 Sec.
 53-4-3.

 BeneficiariesA beneficiary is any person, including a trust, who is named in a will to take an interest in real or personal property.
 Sec.
 53-1-2.